Airlines hope for return to normal Thursday after FAA outage snarls U.S. travel | Business

 Airlines hope for return to normal Thursday after FAA outage snarls U.S. travel

-Major carriers like Southwest Airlines Co, United Airlines, Delta Air Lines and American Airlines all reported 40% or more of flights Wednesday delayed or canceled.
-FAA officials said a preliminary review traced the outage to a damaged database file, but added there was no evidence of a cyberattack and the investigation was continuing.
+Separately on Wednesday afternoon, air traffic control manager NAV Canada reported an outage of about 90 minutes in a similar messaging system used in Canada, but said the issue had not caused any flight delays.

-The U.S. aviation sector was struggling to return to normal on Wednesday following a nationwide ground stop imposed by the Federal Aviation Administration (FAA) over a computer issue that forced a 90-minute halt to all U.S. departing flights.
-Almost 9,600 flights have been delayed so far and over 1,300 canceled, according to FlightAware, in the first national grounding of flights in about two decades.
+The U.S. aviation sector was struggling to return to normal on Wednesday after a nationwide ground stop imposed by the Federal Aviation Administration (FAA) over a computer issue that forced a 90-minute halt to all U.S. departing flights.
+More than 10,000 flights have been delayed so far and over 1,300 canceled, according to FlightAware, in the first national grounding of flights in about two decades.
 Many industry officials compared the grounding to what occurred after the terror attacks on Sept.
 11, 2001.

-The total number of flights disrupted topped 10,900 and was still rising but airline officials expressed confidence that normal operations could largely return by Thursday.
-Major carriers like Southwest Airlines Co, United Airlines, Delta Air Lines and American Airlines all reported 40% or more of flights Wednesday delayed or canceled.
+Major carriers, such as Southwest Airlines Co, United Airlines, Delta Air Lines and American Airlines, all reported 40% or more of flights Wednesday delayed or canceled, though airline officials expressed confidence that normal operations could largely return by Thursday.
+The FAA computer issue had prevented airports from filing updated safety notices that warn pilots of potential hazards such as runway closures, poor weather and construction, bringing flights to a temporary halt.

-FAA officials said a preliminary review traced the outage to a damaged database file, but added there was no evidence of a cyberattack and the investigation was continuing.
+FAA officials said a preliminary review traced the problem to a damaged database file, but added that there was no evidence of a cyberattack and that the investigation was continuing.
 The same file corrupted both the main system and its backup, said people familiar with the review, who asked not to be identified.
-FAA officials said they were working to "further pinpoint the causes" so the problem can be avoided in the future.
+FAA officials said they were working to "further pinpoint the causes" so the problem could be avoided in the future.

 At an airport in Greenville, South Carolina, Justin Kennedy abandoned a work trip to nearby Charlotte, North Carolina.
 He described confusion as airline employees and many passengers were initially unaware of the FAA's moves and flight delays.
 "I sat in a Chick-fil-A dining area that had a good view of the TSA exit," the 30-year-old information technology employee said.
 "I saw at least four people sprinting to gates because they thought they were going to miss their flight, only to come back to the food court, out of breath."